-Schmidt to prepare All Blacks for Ireland test
+Schmidt to prepare All Blacks for Ireland Test

-Joe Schmidt: Ex-Ireland head coach to prepare All Blacks for Ireland test
+Joe Schmidt: Ex-Ireland head coach to prepare All Blacks for first Test

 Last updated on .From the section Irish Rugby

-Former Ireland head coach Joe Schmidt will help New Zealand train ahead of the first Test between the sides following a Covid-19 outbreak in the All Blacks coaching panel.
+Former Ireland head coach Joe Schmidt will help New Zealand train before the first Test between the sides following a Covid-19 outbreak in the All Blacks coaching panel.

 He was set to join New Zealand's coaching set-up following the summer series, which begins on Saturday.